patio-coop/patio-homepage/kanban/3-wip/functional-wireframe-01.md

 > Working on branch `starter-tw-npm`.

+- [x] Review current design
-- [ ] Review current design
+- [ ] Review current design with design team members
+- [ ] Create vanilla Next.js / Tailwind CSS starter according to [instructions in the docs](https://tailwindcss.com/docs/guides/nextjs)
-- [ ] Select header, first section and footer tailwind components
+- [ ] Skeleton header, first section and footer tailwind components
-- [ ] Implement header
+  - [ ] Skeleton header
-- [ ] Implement footer
+  - [ ] Skeleton footer
-- [ ] Implement first section
+  - [ ] Skeleton first section
+  - [ ] Skeleton remaining sections
+- [ ] Confirm Style Guide and setup as Tailwind theme
+- [ ] Create Components for all sections
+  - [ ] Markdown and image components to be imported into Section components in order to achieve separation of concerns and workflow in content, design, dev, devops
+- [ ] Add initial hi-fidelity design characteristics to components
-- [ ] Present this branch for project review
+- [ ] Present this branch for project review as Pull Request

 ## Notes